MorimaruKida/MorimaruKida.github.io/people.md

 **Ayuri Ohira**
 Theme: Environmental and mineralogical drivers of mineral-associated organic matter abundance in soils collected all over Japan.
 **Maho Oshimoda**
-Theme: Molecular composition of water extracted organic matter in Japanese Cambisols by FT-ICR-MS.
+Theme: Molecular composition of water extracted organic matter in Japanese Andosols by FT-ICR-MS.
 **Kota Hamada**
 Theme: Abundance and origin of density fractions of soil organic matter in Fukido mangrove, Ishigaki Island, Japan.